Doctor Doom: 2010s

 During the confrontation between the Avengers and the X-Men, Doom allies with Magneto and others against Red Skull's Red Onslaught form.
 In an attempt to atone for past misdeeds, Doom absorbs the Scarlet Witch reality-altering powers and resurrects the dead Cassie Lang, whom he had accidentally killed.
 He subsequently makes a Faustian deal with an unspecified demon to resurrect Brother Voodoo.
 After returning to normal, Doom is taken into captivity for his initial killing of Lang.

-With the final Incursion imminent during the Secret Wars storyline, Doom usurps the power of the Beyonders with the aid of Doctor Strange and the Molecule Man, collecting what he can of the destroyed multiverse and forming a new Battleworld consisting of different alternate realities.
-He also assumes the role of God and claims complete dominion of this new world and its inhabitants, controlling them into thinking he was always the almighty force of creation; he takes Sue as his wife, Franklin, and Valeria as his children, condemns the Human Torch to be the sun and Ben Grimm to be the Shield wall and rewrites his own history to resurrect the majority of those whose deaths he caused.
-Richards and a ragtag collection of heroes and villains that survived the destruction of all universes challenge Doom and, with the help of Molecule Man, are able to take his power and restore the multiverse.
-Opting to heal rather than harm, Reed finally uses the Beyonder's power to heal Doom's face.
+As the final Incursion approaches in the Secret Wars storyline, Doom usurps the power of the Beyonders with the aid of Doctor Strange and the Molecule Man.
+He then creates a new Battleworld from the destroyed multiverse, claiming the role of God, and rewriting history to resurrect those he killed, while taking Sue as his wife and assigning roles to Franklin and Valeria.
+Ultimately, Reed and a group of survivors challenge Doom, and with Molecule Man's help, they restore the multiverse.
+Reed chooses to heal Doom's face using the Beyonder's power.

-In the All-New, All-Different Marvel, Doom returns to Latveria where he saves Tony Stark by incapacitating a group of Latverian rebels with a sonic attack.
-Doom reveals to Tony that he is a new man and wishes to help, giving the latter one of the Wands of Watoomb to keep safe from Madame Masque.
-When more rebels arrive, Doom teleports Iron Man to the Bronx Zoo.

-Doom finds Iron Man again and teleports the two to the Jackpot Club in Chicago to confront Madam Masque.
-Discovering that Madame Masque is displaying symptoms of demonic possession, Doom has Tony trap her in the Iron Man Armor then proceeds to exorcise the demon from her.
-Doom disappears before Tony regains consciousness.
-Doom appears once again and interrupts Tony's breakfast date with Amara.
-Doom is trying to prove to Tony that he has changed and is trying to correct the mistakes he has made, explaining that he has arrived to check up on Tony and see if he is suffering from any side-effects from being in the presence of an exorcism.
-Tony still refuses to trust him after what he has done and Doom leaves once again.
+In the All-New, All-Different Marvel, Doom returns to Latveria and saves Tony Stark by using a sonic attack to incapacitate a group of rebels.
+He tells Tony he's a new man and gives him one of the Wands of Watoomb for protection against Madame Masque.
+When more rebels arrive, Doom teleports Iron Man to the Bronx Zoo, then to the Jackpot Club in Chicago to confront a Masque.
+Realizing she is demonically possessed, Doom has Tony trap her in the Iron Man armor while he exorcises the demon.
+He disappears before Tony regains consciousness, then later interrupts Tony's breakfast date with Amara to prove he has changed, but Tony remains distrustful and Doom leaves again, not without a little smooch though.